Tdlaughl/SoftwareEngineering/README.md

 | ChrisMorale | Chris Morales |

 # What script to run to get all of the downloads
-To get the code to work you will run the script called "run.bash" to download all of the files you would need for the project. (curl, SFML, g++, etc.)
+To get the code to work you will run the script called "run.sh" to download all of the files you would need for the project. (curl, SFML, g++, etc.) To do that you need to run "chmod +x run.sh" first then run "./run.sh"
 In the future you will run g++ -Wall *.cpp -o LazerTag.exe -lsfml-graphics -lsfml-window -lsfml-system -lcurl